 I honestly believe that purchasing a product to review is such an important step, but unfortunately, many bloggers and affiliate marketers miss this step entirely.

-What they end up doing instead, is promoting a product or service they have no idea about or have never had any experience using.
+What they end up doing instead is promoting a product or service they have no idea about or have never had any experience using.

-Even if the product is an inferior one, you can still write an honest review to outline why you think it’s a load of trash.
+Even if the product is an inferior one, you can still write an honest review to outline why you think it’s a load of rubbish.

-What usually tends to happen in my case is if I’m using a product in my business that I like, I will happily promote it and recommend it to my customers and blog readers.
+What usually tends to happen, in my case, is if I’m using a product in my business that I like, I will happily promote it and recommend it to my customers and blog readers.

-In the 9 years that I’ve used ClickBank, I’ve never once had a problem getting paid.
+In the 12 years that I’ve used ClickBank, I’ve never once had a problem getting paid.
 You can get paid via check or direct deposit into your account.

-OK, so now you know a little bit about ClickBank, and how to find products to promote, let me share with you the tactics I use personally to promote and market ClickBank products.
+OK, so now you know a little bit about ClickBank, and how to find products to promote, let me share with you the tactics I use to promote and market ClickBank products.

 One thing that I’ve not talked about yet is “product relevancy”.